-Many people might find themselves asking: “Why do I cry when I talk about my feelings?”
+It’s common for people to ask themselves: “Why do I cry when I talk about my feelings?”

-If you’re one of them, rest assured that this is a completely normal and common experience.
+If you’re one of them, rest assured that this is completely normal.

 In this post, I will share the reasons why we cry when talking about feelings and provide some insights into the complexity of human emotions.